dBankCore/devportal/_services/jefferson.md

 #### Time To Live<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

-Jussi can be configured with various `TTL` (Time To Live) schemes.
+Jefferson can be configured with various `TTL` (Time To Live) schemes.
 A `TTL` is an integer value in seconds.
 Integers equal to or less than `0` have special meaning.
 A reasonable set of defaults would be:

 | Upstream   | API                     | Method                          | Parameters         | TTL (seconds) |
 |------------|-------------------------|---------------------------------|--------------------|---------------|